pulibrary/figgy/README.md

 ## Language Dependencies

-Figgy provides a `.tool-versions` file -- consule this file for required languages and their current versions. `asdf` users should ensure all plugins listed there are installed via `asdf plugin-add` and then run `asdf install`.
+Figgy provides a `.tool-versions` file -- consule this file for required languages and their current versions. `asdf` users should ensure all plugins listed there are installed:

+`$ asdf plugin-add ruby`
+`$ asdf plugin-add nodejs`
+`$ asdf plugin-add java`

+and then run `asdf install`.

 ### Java via ASDF on Mac
 You need to add the following line to your `~/.asdfrc` file: